Step 4: Full View

 Should Engineer B use the substantive content of Engineer A's qualifications, obtained through the FOIA request, to calibrate or strengthen his own submission, or should he refrain from exploiting that content for any competitive purpose in the same procurement?

-Refrain from Using Competitor Content to Calibrate Submission Board's choice Engineer B reviews Engineer A's qualifications only to understand the general competitive landscape and refrains from using any substantive content: project descriptions, personnel credentials, methodologies, or competitive differentiators, to tailor, improve, or strategically reposition his own qualifications submission for the same procurement.
+O1 Engineer B reviews Engineer A's qualifications only to understand the general competitive landscape and refrains from using any substantive content: project descriptions, personnel credentials, methodologies, or competitive differentiators, to tailor, improve, or strategically reposition his own qualifications submission for the same procurement.
+Board's choice

 The Competitor Qualifications Content Non-Exploitation Obligation holds that a licensed engineer who lawfully obtains a competitor's qualifications through FOIA must refrain from using the substantive content to tailor or improve his own submission, because such use converts a lawful public records request into an instrument of unfair competitive advantage.
 The FOIA-Based Competitor Intelligence Ethical Use Constraint holds that while FOIA access is lawful, the engineer must use obtained information only for legitimate purposes, such as understanding the competitive landscape, and must not reverse-engineer or misappropriate the competitor's competitively sensitive content.
 The Good Intent Does Not Cure Procedural Impropriety principle holds that even if Engineer B's motivation was competitive awareness rather than deliberate copying, the structural harm to procurement fairness is independent of intent.
 The Public Procurement Transparency principle holds that FOIA disclosure serves the public interest and that Engineer B acted within the legal framework, suggesting that use of publicly disclosed information is not inherently improper.